 York St John University works hard to create an inclusive environment for all our students.
 We offer a range of learning support services to assist students throughout their studies.

-Entry requirements for programmes leading to QTS are stipulated by the National College for Teaching and Leadership (NCTL) ITT criteria 2012.
-These are:
+Entry requirements for programmes leading to QTS are stipulated by the DfE (ITT Criteria 2017).

-- GCSE in English (or YSJ approved equivalent) at Grade C or above
+- GCSE in English (or approved equivalent) at grade C

-- GCSE in Mathematics (or YSJ approved equivalent) at Grade C or above
+- GCSE in Mathematics (or approved equivalent) at grade C

 In addition, applicants must also:

-- Have recent and relevant experience within a secondary school setting and applicants should seek at least two weeks of secondary school experience prior to applying for a place on the programme.
+- Have recent and relevant experience within a secondary school setting and applicants should preferably have at least two weeks of secondary school experience prior to applying for a place on the programme, or have this planned.
+At least two weeks school experience will be expected prior to joining the programme.
 This might be for example, in a teaching assistant role or a voluntary placement.
-Please see School Based Experience for guidelines.
+Please see School Based Experiencefor guidelines.

-- Take part in an interview designed to assess their suitability to teach.
+- Take part in a rigorous selection process designed to assess their suitability to teach.

 - Obtain a satisfactory Disclosure and Barring Service (DBS) enhanced disclosure check and/or any other appropriate background check.